David Sylvian: 1980s–1990s: Solo career

 "Beehive was the summation of all the solo material that went before it", Sylvian said.
 "I knew when I had finished I wouldn't be returning to quite the same waters again.
 The period following on from...Beehive was the hardest of my life.
 A descent into hell."

 Following Secrets of the Beehive, it would be 1999 before he released his next solo offering, as he descended into a prolonged period of clinical depression.
 The crisis began to gather momentum prior to undertaking a 1988 tour.
 That took its toll and Sylvian found himself in a frighteningly unstable state, which he would experience in varying degrees of intensity over the next 3 or 4 years.
 Sylvian was unable to work in isolation, but at the same time felt the need to throw himself into collaborative project after collaborative project in a hope of recognising via his response something of what he was dealing with.
 At these times, manifestations of the crisis were less apparent.

 Ultimately he left behind his Christian roots and via explorations of widely varied philosophies ranging from the writings of Gurdjieff to Gnosticism to Zen Buddhism, all of which left its traces in his lyrics and music, he settled on Buddhism as his primary spiritual path.

 Never one to conform to commercial expectations, Sylvian then collaborated with Holger Czukay.
-Sylvian was at Can's studio in Cologne 1986 to do a vocal for Czukay's record.
-But instead they started improvise, and recorded the first piece in three nights.
-Plight and Premonition was finally released in March 1988 while Sylvian was still on tour.
+Sylvian was at Can's studio in Cologne in 1986 to do a vocal for Czukay's record, but instead they started to improvise, and recorded the first piece in three nights.
+Their collaborative album, Plight and Premonition, was released in March 1988 while Sylvian was still on tour.
 Flux and Mutability was released the following year, and it also included contributions from Can members Jaki Liebezeit and Michael Karoli.
 Flux and Mutability was less spontaneous in its conception than Plight and Premonition.
 For Flux, Sylvian travelled to Cologne for a two-week creative Christmas break at the end of 1988, so this was planned unlike the unexpected genesis of Plight.

-Virgin decided to close out the 1980s with the release of Weatherbox, an elaborate boxed-set compilation consisting of Sylvian's four previous solo albums and designed by Russell Mills.
-Concurrent with Weatherbox, Sylvian released the non-album single "Pop Song."
+Virgin decided to close out the 1980s with the release of Weatherbox, an elaborate boxed-set compilation designed by Russell Mills, consisting of Sylvian's four previous solo albums.
+Concurrent with Weatherbox, Sylvian released the non-album single "Pop Song".

 In 1990, Sylvian collaborated with artists Russell Mills and Ian Walton on the elaborate multi-media installation using sculpture, sound, and light titled Ember Glance – The Permanence of Memory.
 The exhibition was staged in September and October 1990 at the temporary museum 'Space FGO-Soko' on Tokyo Bay, Shinagawa, Tokyo.